 I love that ClassPass gives me access to an endless variety of fitness classes in San Francisco.
 I can’t count how many times I’ve enthusiastically activated a gym membership only to stop going a few months later because I got bored with the lack of variety.
 It added up to an embarrassingly large waste of money.

 ClassPass makes it easy to switch it up and try something new.
 Just the other day, I attended an Afro-Brazilian dance class that I spontaneously booked through the app, something I never would have thought to try otherwise.
 It was really fun, and I made a new friend out of it.
+As my partner puts it, it’s like “unlocking a new level in a video game, but in real-life.”

 Where do I even begin with my love of Squarespace?
 I have used Squarespace over the last five years to build both personal blogs and professional portfolios.
 It’s amazing how they have democratized the process of building a website — something that used to be expensive and seemingly unattainable.
 Even though I have zero web design experience, I am able to create and maintain a beautiful website.
 I also appreciate Squarespace’s sophisticated aesthetic when it comes to their personal brand and website templates.
 As a customer, I’m not going anywhere!